 Many cases of workplace violence have resulted in fatalities; however, nonfatal cases are more common.
 CNN states that in 2009, 572,000 cases of nonfatal crimes were committed at work.
-Overall, the Occupational Health and Safety Administration estimates that there are about 2 million cases of workplace violence a year; varying between verbal and physical abuse to homicides.
+Overall, the Occupational Health and Safety Administration estimates there are about 2 million cases of workplace violence a year; varying between verbal and physical abuse to homicides.

 1. Create a policy that prevents harassment.

-Be sure to involve each level of the facility, such as the managers, employees, and executives and keep them informed about the new policy.
+This is a really important part of preventing workplace violence.
+When you do this, be sure to involve each level of the facility, such as the managers, employees, and executives and keep them informed about the new policy.
 Distribute the policy as wide as possible and be sure to know that every employee understands it.
 Complaints can be handled well with a set of procedures that take care of them quickly and privately.